sirixdb/sirixdb.github.io/rest-api.md

 ## API Description

-The API for storing and querying XML and JSON databases are almost identical.
+The API for storing and querying XML and JSON databases is almost identical.

 As described above, you first have to authenticate with a `username` and `password` and retrieve a token, which has to be sent in the Authentication header as a Bearer token: